Miserlou/Karla/README.md

 The group wins if they successfully complete Smiley's mission and an individual wins if they complete their own.

-## Characters
+## Personas and Mission Assignments

 _TL;DR: Players are given Personas and a Mission Assignment.
 Their advantages come not from statistics, but from the information which is only available to them._

 At the beginning of the campaign, each player chooses a Persona and is given a Mission Assignment.

-The persona gives a description of the character to role play with, but will not affect the result of a players actions - ie, there are no "stats" in this game - though the Spy Master may provide the player with easier dice roll checks based on how well the player is integrating the Persona in the game world.
+The Persona gives a description of the character to role play with, but will not affect the result of a players actions - ie, there are no "stats" in this game - though the Spy Master may provide the player with easier dice roll checks based on how well the player is integrating the Persona in the game world.

 The Mission Assignment will contain private goals for that player, and any necessary information and inventory items to achieve that goal.